jdhrzg/Ridgewater-IGNITE-2025/README.md

 ### The event was a HUGE success.
 - Overall, the energy of the event was incredibly positive and upbeat
-- The Ridgewater event volunteers were very paitient and accommodating... and they fed us well :)
+- The Ridgewater event organizers were very patient and accommodating... and they fed us well :)
 - The other activity partners were excited to be there and were very open and engaged
 - The students were involved and open to trying out something as scary as "*PROGRAMMING*" :)